 Find Books and Media

 Use quotes to glue a phrase together.
-E.g., "Spanish Civil War"
+E.g., "Mexican Revolution"

 Use an asterisk as a wild card to cover word variations.
 E.g., Latin* (for Latino, Latina, Latinas)

 Broaden your search by using OR with parentheses.
-E.g., (army OR military).
+E.g., (film OR cinema).
 Results can contain either term.

 Narrow your search by using AND.
-E.g., Franco AND film.
+E.g., Morales AND film.
 Results must contain both terms.

-Expand your reach, sign up for ILLiad, our Interlibrary loan service.
+To expand your reach, sign up for ILLiad, our Interlibrary loan service.
+(Articles are delivered electronically, often within a day.)

 CBBcat Subject Headings